amirgazar/Decarbonization-Tradeoffs/README.md

 - **Historical Generation and Emissions (U.S. EPA CAMPD)**
   Retrieve historical U.S. EPA CAMPD data stored in a Harvard dataverse.
 - **API Bulk Download**
-  Retrieve all data available in this portal using Harvard Dataverse API.
+  Retrieve all data available in this portal using Harvard Dataverse API token.
 - **Citation**
   Instructions on how to cite this portal and its underlying datasets in your publications.
 - **Contact Us**